FarronF/limerick-council-meetings/meetings/2014/07/07-Special Meeting of Limerick City and County Council/Agenda - Special Meeting of Limerick City and County Council - 7th July 2014.md

 9.

-To consider the nomination of 1 Member to the Limerick Sports Partnership.--- 3
+To consider the nomination of 1 Member to the Limerick Sports Partnership.
+---
+3

 10.